1.11 Registering for Classes

 - Trial Advocacy and Intensive Trial Practice Workshop

-The same course taught by different professors (or the same professor), e.g., Corporate Finance here and at Booth.
+- The same course taught by different professors (or the same professor), e.g., Corporate Finance at the Law School and at Booth.

-It is impossible to list all of the similar classes outside the Law School.
-If you note similarities in the course descriptions, you should contact the Registrar or the Dean of Students to determine whether both classes may be taken.
+It is impossible to list all of the potentially similar classes outside the Law School.
+If you note similarities in the course descriptions, you should contact the Office of the Registrar to determine whether both classes may be taken.
 The burden to avoid overlapping classes falls on the student.

 For actions outside the usual procedures, petitions are available online at http://www.law.uchicago.edu/students/academics/petitions.
 Petitions are required to do the following: